tianli08/tianli08/README.md

 - I'm Tian, a student studying at the University of Ottawa🏫.

-- I'm currently working on some simple games because I'm a big fundamentals guy!
+- I'm currently working on tensorflow!

 - New stuff coming out ":)"